Florida shooting survivors recall acts of heroism during deadly gunfire

 A football coach using his body as a shield, a teacher stuffing 19 students into a closet and a janitor's warning saved countless lives during a deadly school shooting at Marjory Stoneman Douglas High School in Parkland, Florida on Wednesday.

 Survivors of the Feb.
-14 massacre mourned the loss of 17 victims – both students and faculty – Thursday, though many believe that number could have been higher.
+14 massacre are continuing to mourn the loss of 17 victims – both students and faculty – though many believe that number could have been higher.

 Thanks to a handful of heroes, some of whom lost their lives, students say they were able to escape the shooting unharmed.
 Here are their stories.